 Whether you use cloth or disposable, keep some sort of caddy filled with diapers (and for cloth, any other diapering necessities) on top of the table at all times.
 You should never have to bend down and open a drawer to grab a diaper.

-While traditional advice has been to avoid using wipes on newborns, hypoallergenic, alcohol-free, and fragrance-free options are now easy to find, and are fine for most infants.
+While traditional advice used to recommend not using wipes on newborns, hypoallergenic, alcohol-free, and fragrance-free options are now easy to find and are fine for most infants.
 If you go this route, make sure you can open the box and pull out a single wipe using only one hand (the other one should always be on baby).
-If your baby’s bottom is sensitive to even newborn wipes, you can use quilted paper towels or cotton balls soaked in warm water, or warm washcloths.
+If your baby’s bottom is sensitive to even the newborn wipes, you can use quilted paper towels or cotton balls soaked in warm water, or warm washcloths.

-For simple prevention or treating mild diaper rash, use an ointment or cream with zinc oxide or petroleum jelly.
+To treat (or prevent) a mild diaper rash, use an ointment or cream with zinc oxide or petroleum jelly.
 Anything more serious may call for a prescription remedy.
-No matter what you use, make sure you can open, squeeze, and close it with one hand, and that it isn’t easy for baby to get into.
-Also, it should be something you’re comfortable rubbing into your own hand — if you need a towel to wipe it off, you’ll have to take both hands off baby.
+No matter what you use, make sure you can open, squeeze and close it with one hand, and that it isn’t easy for baby to get into.
+Also, it should be something you’re comfortable rubbing into your own hand—if you need a towel to wipe it off, you’ll have to take both hands off baby.

 Diaper can or pail and hamper

-Keep it nearby, so you can toss the dirty diaper in without turning around to look.
+Keep the pail nearby, so you can toss the dirty diaper in without turning around to look.
 Soiled clothes and dirty changing pad covers go in the laundry bin.

 Baby health care kit

-Keep all your hygiene supplies in one place — the diaper table can be a place for clipping nails, rubbing lotion, and doing any other baby care tasks.
+Keep all your infant hygiene supplies in one place.
+The diaper table can be a place for clipping nails, rubbing lotion on and doing any other baby care tasks.

-If baby has a hard time with diaper changes, any sort of mobile or toy to keep him calm and distracted is great to have nearby.
+If baby has a hard time with diaper changes, any sort of mobile or toy to keep him or her calm and distracted is great to have nearby.

 If your changing table or pad comes with any sort of safety straps, cut them off the minute you buy it.
 They tend to compromise your innate safety instincts and create a false sense of security, making it easier to turn away or take a hand off baby for even a brief moment.
 The straps are also a strangulation hazard and can pinch baby when you close them.
 All in all, bad idea.
-And besides the negative factors, changing time is an opportunity for you to be close with your baby, touching and interacting on a more intimate level.
+Plus, changing time is an opportunity for you to be close to baby, touching and interacting on a more intimate level.
 Any kind of straps take away from that.